Accelerate Your Impact with JFFLabs: Application

 Gerald Chertavian, CEO and Founder of Year Up

 When I started Year Up back in 2000, one of the very first partners I had was JFF.
 They have been partners now for 17 years, and in fact, a lot of Year Up's success came down to the early learning and strategic advice we got from JFF.

 Who We're Looking For

-JFFLabs is particularly interested in early- and growth-stage tech-enabled startups with a proof of concept or product in market.
+JFFLabs is particularly interested in early- and growth-stage tech-enabled startups with a proof of concept or product in the market.
 We will work to help test, refine, and scale the product to maximize sustainability and impact.

-Outskilling | Programs where employers pay employees to learn skills that transfer them out of the current employer ranks
+- Outskilling programs where employers pay employees to learn skills that transfer them out of the current employer ranks